Accelerated Mobile Pages

 AMP (originally an acronym for Accelerated Mobile Pages) is an open source HTML framework developed by the AMP Open Source Project.
 It was originally created by Google as a competitor to Facebook Instant Articles and Apple News.
 AMP is optimized for mobile web browsing and intended to help webpages load faster.
-AMP pages may be cached by a CDN, such as Cloudflare's AMP caches, which allows pages to be served more quickly.
+AMP content may be cached by a CDN, such as Cloudflare's AMP caches, which allows pages to be served more quickly.

 AMP was first announced on October 7, 2015.
 After a technical preview period, AMP pages began appearing in Google mobile search results in February 2016.
 AMP has been criticized for potentially giving further control over the web to Google and other concerns.
 The AMP Project announced it would move to an open governance model on September 18, 2018, and is part of the OpenJS Foundation as of October 10, 2019.

 History

 Announcement and launch

 The AMP Project was announced by Google on October 7, 2015, following discussions with its partners in the Digital News Initiative (DNI), and other news publishers and technology companies around the world, about improving the performance of the mobile web.
 More than 30 news publishers and several technology companies (including Twitter, Pinterest, LinkedIn, and WordPress) were initially announced as collaborators in the AMP Project.

 AMP pages first appeared to web users in February 2016, when Google began to show the AMP versions of webpages in mobile search results.
 Initially links to AMP pages were restricted to a "Top Stories" section of Google's mobile search results; by September 2016 Google started linking to AMP content in the main mobile search results area.
 At the time, Google search distinguished AMP links with an icon.

 According to one of the co-founders of the AMP Project, Malte Ubl, AMP was originally called PCU, which stood for Portable Content Unit.